JPIAMRCOINCIDE/MicrobialGenomics/_episodes/90_Association_of_genes_with_a_phenotype.md

 {: .bash}

-> ## Discussion: Which genes are associated with patient mortality.
+> ## Discussion: Which genes are associated with resistance.
 Where are they located? what is their function?
-> Download the file mortality_<date>.results.csv and open in Google Spreadsheet or Excel or any other spreadsheet tool.
+> Download the file resistance_<date>.results.csv and open in Google Spreadsheet or Excel or any other spreadsheet tool.
 If you have Dutch regional settings, Excel won't recognize the file properly, you may have to adjust these (or use Google Sheets).
-Investigate the outcome, look at the column with OXC141 as this is a completed reference genome and the order of the genes is known for all genes.
+Investigate the outcome,.
 Is there something special about the order and location of the genes?
-It is also possible to open the OXC141 genbank file  [https://klif.uu.nl/klif/mgen/annotation/OXC141/](https://klif.uu.nl/klif/mgen/annotation/OXC141/)  Click to view and search through the text file or right click and save to download and open in IGV ( https://software.broadinstitute.org/software/igv/ ) and view the best score gene(s) there, however it should already be clear from the results.csv file.
 Also: Remember the figtree visualization of the tree and the coloring of the phenotypes?
-Generate a similar annotation file with the locus you think is involved in patient mortality and display it in figtree.
-Does a specific clone carry the virulence factor(s)?
+Generate a similar annotation file with the locus you think is involved with resistance and display it in figtree.
+Does a specific clone carry the gene(s)?
 {: .discussion}